Heidi Klum pans 'Victoria's Secret: Angels and Demons' docuseries, calls it 'quite boring'

 Other former Victoria's Secret employees, including models Lyndsey Scott and Frederique van der Wal, along with executives and others, chose to tell their stories, although it's unclear whether Klum heard them.

-Hulu and show producers did not respond to Yahoo Entertainment's request for comment.
+Hulu and show producers did not immediately respond to Yahoo Entertainment's request for comment.

 In her interview, Klum agreed with the host that the modeling industry as a whole has become more inclusive.